 Camillo Golgi discovered certain peculiar ultramicroscopic membranous structures in animal cells which showed complex organization.
 And there were named after him as Golgi complex or Golgi bodies or Golgi membranes.
 But biologists call such structures found in plant cells as dictyosomes.

 Time lapse microphotography clearly shows that the total time required from the assembly of vesicles at the formation face and release of vesicles at the maturation face, is about 20-40 minutes.
-The formation of Golgi membranes at one face and disappearance of such membranes at the other is a continuous process, but the activity of golgi bodies is very high in certain specialized tissues where they are involved in secretion.
+The formation of Golgi membranes at one face and disappearance of such membranes at the other is a continuous process, but the activity of golgi complex is very high in certain specialized tissues where they are involved in secretion.

 Techniques like equilibrium density gradient centrifugation have come handy in isolating fairly pure Golgi membranes.
 The chemical analysis of such membrane components reveal that the Golgi membranes are made up of 60 per cent proteins and 40 per cent lipids.
 Some of the proteins found in Golgi bodies are same as that of endoplasmic reticulum.
 Nonetheless they differ from ER in other protein components, because the processed and packed proteins vary.
 But with respect to lipid components, particularly in plant Golgi membranes they have more of phosphotidic acids and phosphotidyl glycerol.
 Such Golgi membranes are specifically lacking in sialic acids which are predominant components in animal liver Golgi membranes.
 Plant Golgi membranes also contain carbohydrates like glucosamines, galactose, glucose, mannose, fucose, xylose, arabinose and other sugars.
 Furthermore NAD dependent enzymes, such as Cyt.C oxidase and Cyt B reductases are found in the membranes.
 C oxidase, NAD dependent enzymes and Cyt.B are found in Golgi membranes.
 The most characteristic rather marked enzymatic components are glycosyl transferase and thiamine pyrophosphotase.
 Acid phosphotase enzymes are also found because primary lysosomal structures are still in the process of formation and release.